martin-knudsen/masterThesis/README.md

 - Simple classification (Iris dataset)
 - Solving a linear ODE
 - Solving a non-linear ODE
+- A Convolutional neural network is implemented and the transform is compared to the theoretical transform.
+It has a too high error, to be useful at the moment.

 Uses the Python package PennyLane: